6 seo tips

 Meta tags are snippets of code that help describe the content on your site to search engines.
 They make it easier for search engines to determine what your content is about and can have a considerable impact on your SEO and ranking.
 Search engines tend to use these meta titles and descriptions in search results to let searchers know what a page is about before they click on it.

 Google has stated that ‘content’ is among its top three ranking factors.
 It is important to understand your audience so that you can use their language and provide them with the information that they are actually looking for.
 Be sure to make your content easy to read by using images, video clips, titles, white space, short paragraphs, easy navigation links and so on.
-Write for humans, and do not force keywords where they don’t belong.

 Search engines have always prioritised text, images, and news, but now maps, social results, and all sorts of snippet boxes can show up on the first page for any given search.
 In particular, a video is an extremely effective tool.